meltano/meltano/docs/src/README.md

     [selected ] eu_ecdc_daily.deaths
 ```

-Your entities and properties have now been selected for [extraction](/#integration)!
+Your entities and attributes have now been selected for [extraction](/#integration)!

 :::